electricimp/XBee/README.md

 ## Class Methods: API Mode

-### sendATCommand(*command[, parameterValue][, frameid]*)
+### sendLocalATCommand(*command[, parameterValue][, frameid]*)

 This method creates and transmits an API frame embedding an AT command which is passed as a two-character string, eg.`"ND"` (Node Discovery), into the first parameter.
 The AT command is sent to the local XBee module; see *sendRemoteATCommand()* for sending commands to remote devices via the Zigbee network.

 Some AT commands require a setting value to to be provided, such as a local XBee module setting, or the upper or lower 32-bit word of a remote device’s 64-bit address.
-Pass such integer values into the second, optional parameter, *parameterValue*, if this is required. **Note** Because Squirrel supports only 32-bit signed integers, parameter values greater than 2147483647 will be treated as negative values. *sendATCommand()* treats negative paramater values as ‘no value supplied’ (the default value of the *parameterValue* parameter is -1).
+Pass such integer values into the second, optional parameter, *parameterValue*, if this is required. **Note** Because Squirrel supports only 32-bit signed integers, parameter values greater than 2147483647 will be treated as negative values. *sendLocalATCommand()* treats negative paramater values as ‘no value supplied’ (the default value of the *parameterValue* parameter is -1).
 To pass in a higher unsigned value, eg 0xFFFFFFFF, pass the value as a hex string *(see examples, below)*.

 The third parameter is also optional: it is an integer value between 1 and 255 which identifies the frame that will be sent.
 You can match this value against the frame ID returned by the XBee object to your callback function’s *response* parameter via the key *frameid*.
 Pass 0 into this parameter if you do not wish to receive a response.
 By default, the frame ID is chosen automatically.
 Whether you specify a frame ID or not, the ID of the generated frame is returned by the method.

 #### Response

-The *response* returned by a *sendATCommand()* is a table with the following keys:
+The *response* returned by a *sendLocalATCommand()* is a table with the following keys:

 | Key | Value Data Type | Notes |
 | --- | --- | --- |